 These are my personal discoveries.
 I keep getting excellent results every time I cook the soup this way or don’t get if I don’t follow these suggestions.

 Russet or Yukon potatoes?
 I can’t decide which type of potato I like more.
 The Russet potatoes are softer and are milder in flavor and supposedly is preferred for this soup traditionally.
-The Yukon potatoes that holds their shape better and have more flavor.
+The Yukon potatoes holds their shape better and have more flavor.
 Your choice!

 RECIPE